MinecraftSRDEV/SRLauncher/README.md

 When a user selects an instance from the list, its folder is swapped with the one in the Steam game folder.
 YOU CANNOT HAVE MULTIPLE INSTANCES MOUNTED AT THE SAME TIME! **IF THE FOLDER IS NOT DETECTED AND ALREADY CONTAINS FILES FROM ANOTHER INSTANCE, IT MAY BE OVERWRITTEN!**

 Unmounting an instance restores the instance folder to its original location.
-If the instance does not contain the downloaded game, a script will run to download it using SteamCMD.
+If the instance does not contain the downloaded game, a script will run to download it using Included specially modified [DepotDownloader](https://github.com/MinecraftSRDEV/SRLauncherDepotDownloader) or SteamCMD.

 You will need to log in to your Steam account with the game.

-It is recommended to enter your login credentials in the profile settings.
-However, if you are concerned about your login details, you can enter them later directly in SteamCMD.

 Your gamesaves, options and achivements are automatically separated for each instance.